Security is leadership work

 • High impact, low likelihood.
 Reduce exposure and improve detection.
 Run drills.
 Validate recovery.

 • Low impact, high likelihood.
 Automate and standardize.
 Fix root causes.
-Reduce noise.
+Reduce repeat noise.

 • Low impact, low likelihood.
 Monitor.
 Reassess quarterly.
 Do not overbuild.